Terms and Conditions

 b. improper storage or maintenance of the goods;

-f. or because the other party or third parties have carried out (repair) work or operations on the delivered goods on their behalf, without the express prior permission of Gladiator.
+f. or as a result of the fact that the other party or third parties have carried out (repair) work or operations on the delivered goods on its behalf, without the express prior consent of Become Gladiator.

 Article 12: Payment

 a.
-15% of the amount of the principal on the first € 2500,- of the claim (with a minimum of € 40,-);
+15% of the amount of the principal over the first € 2.500,00 of the claim (with a minimum of € 40,00);

 b.
-10% of the amount of the principal on the following € 2500,- of the claim;
+10% of the amount of the principal over the next € 2.500,00 of the claim;

 c.
-5% of the amount of the principal on the following € 5000,- of the claim;
+5% of the amount of the principal sum over the next € 5.000,00 of the claim;

 d.
-1% of the amount of the principal on the following € 190.000,- of the claim;
+1% of the amount of the principal sum over the next € 190.000,00 of the claim;

 e.
-0,5% of the excess of the principal.
+0.5% of the superior amount of the principal sum.

-With an absolute maximum of € 6775,-.
+All this with an absolute maximum of € 6.775,00.

 12. The previous paragraph does not apply to the consumer.